Solar Eclipse Corona

 Total Eclipse Map

-In Spain —widely considered the best place in the world to see this eclipse— the phenomenon will occur during its final phases just before sunset.
+In Spain —widely considered the best place in the world to view this eclipse— the phenomenon will occur during its final phases just before sunset.

 The path of totality will enter through Galicia, cross numerous provincial capitals including Oviedo, León, Burgos, Zaragoza, and Valencia, before finally ending in the Balearic Islands.
 The maximum duration of totality will be 2 minutes and 18 seconds.

-Due to the low elevation of the eclipsed sun in Spain, experts recommend finding viewing setups with a completely clear western horizon.
+Due to the low elevation of the eclipsed sun in Spain, experts recommend finding observation setups with a completely clear western horizon.
 This low angle provides an excellent opportunity for astrophotographers.

-Adding to the excitement, the eclipse occurs right before the peak of the Perseid meteor shower.
+Adding to the excitement, the eclipse happens right before the peak of the Perseid meteor shower.

-As always, spectators must never look directly at the Sun without proper protection.
+As always, viewers must never look directly at the Sun without adequate protection.

 12 DEC 2025